Code-Institute-Submissions/mackey123-Milestone-project_JulyResu/README.md

 #### Contact page 2

+1. Stray footer as was not inbody tags added them within to fix this.

-## Testing site on diffrent devices
+## Testing site on different devices

 This project is responsive on a all types of screens and has been tested for all with the use of inspect tools by google and lighthouse.